What is Maths Pathway?

 Test lessons are when the teacher runs a short, end-of-cycle test to help gauge students' progress over time, and has the opportunity to run Check-ins with the students and set learning goals.
 These tests are both summative and formative; they assess recently learned content and provide data to inform what students learn next.

-Over the course of a term, a class will usually complete four of these cycles, and spend a week on a large rich project at the end of term.
+Over the course of a term, a class will usually complete three to four of these cycles, and spend a week on a large rich project.
 Terms runs this way give the student variety in what they're learning, allows students to develop a range of learning skills and gives the teacher the opportunity to make sure that all the students' learning needs are being met.

 An example of a term timetable.
 The blue indicates classes where the students could work